 While the façade of the Church in typical Portuguese style is flanked on both sides by a stepped pinnacle, the windows and doors displayed semi-circular arches.

 The bell turret is divided into three compartments and must have been visible to the European sailors from afar during their arrival and departure.
 In 1516, the newly consecrated church was dedicated to Santo António, the patron saint of Lisbon.
-The original title deeds written on palm leaf (Ola) pertaining to the land gifted by the Raja of Cochin to construct this church are still kept in the church.
-It was here Dom Gama was buried with honours in 1524, bestowing it with historic significance.
+The original title deeds written on palm leaf (Ola) pertaining to the land gifted by the Raja of Cochin to construct this church is still kept in the church.
+It was here Dom Gama was buried with honours in 1524, bestowing the church with historic significance.

 The method of construction using stone and masonry work for church edifices was unheard of during that period since construction of such imposing structures were solely limited to royal palaces or temples.
 Although this church does not have any architectural merits, it was during this period, when ornate monumentality of the European churches was introduced to India, which initiated the synthesis of Church art and architecture of an alien nation and religion to indigenous forms and techniques of Kerala’s artistic and architectural traditions.